ros2/rmw_connextdds/README.md

 ### Customize Endpoint QoS

-`rmw_connextdds` will include the topic name when querying for the default QoS values to use for a new DDS endpoint.
+`rmw_connextdds` will include the topic name when querying for the default QoS values used by a new DDS endpoint.
 This allows users to take advantage of [topic filters](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/Topic_Filters.htm) in QoS XML files to set different defaults for different topics.

 The only caveat is that filters must be expressed using the mangled version of the